apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the desired characteristics of a volume requested by a pod author.</p>
+<p>spec defines the desired characteristics of a volume requested by a pod author.</p>
 <br/>
 <br/>
 <table>